bsmith89/longev-mgen/doc/submission.md

 levels of intermediate starch degradation products.
 Since isolates of
-the _Muribaculaceae_ strains in these mice are not available for characterization, a comparative genomic approach is taken to explore their functional potential.
+the _Muribaculaceae_ strains in these mice are not available for characterization, we took a comparative genomic approach to explore their functional potential.

 Most of the research on the genomic components of polysaccharide